 A student may appeal for an exception to the University refund policy in cases where circumstances are beyond the student’s control.
 A student must officially withdraw from the course(s) prior to beginning the appeals process.
 The statute of limitations for appeal is 90 days from the end of the course term for which the tuition is being appealed.

 Informal Appeal/Automatic Refund

 In cases where circumstances do not fit the criteria for an informal appeal, the end of the sixth-week (automatic “W”) deadline has passed or an informal appeal is not accepted, a formal appeal for a full or partial refund may be filed.
-Petitions are filed through PioneerWeb.
-Select the Student tab, locate Documents/Requests in the upper right hand section of the page and select Request for Tuition Appeal.
+Petitions are filed through MyDU.
+Navigate to Student Tools, Records and Requests, then Request a tuition appeal.
 Petitions are reviewed and decided by the tuition appeals committee, which meets monthly.
-The decision of the comshy;mittee is final and is communicated to the student by letter.
+The decision of the committee is final and is communicated to the student by letter.